-Promote self-regulation development using warm and responsive interactions that foster a secure attachment in children8.
+Warm, supportive, and responsive interaction can foster a close connection and secure attachment in children8.

 Responsive parents recognize and respond to children’s cues that signal their needs.
-Through caring interactions, they support and model regulation to facilitate children’s ability to understand, express, and modulate emotions.
+Caring interactions help children to understand, express, and manage emotions.

 How to co-regulate